 Students will use drawings or objects to represent addition facts.
 They will fluently add numbers to solve addition problems.

 Next Generation Science Standards (NGSS)

-Students will conduct an investigation to compare the effects of different strengths and different directions of pushes and pulls on the motion of an object.
-They will also analyze data to determine if a design solution works as intended to change the speed or direction of an object with a push or a pull .
+Students will plan and conduct an investigation to compare the effects of different strengths or different directions of pushes and pulls on the motion of an object.

 REQUEST A QUOTE

 Fill out the form to request a quote.
 A School Partner will follow up and help answer any questions.